fodninetyfive/fodninetyfive.github.io/_posts/mydocuments/yellowcarding/2023-02-05-another-year-of-boxes.md

   **Apple Music Sing**

-  * it’s so weird that there’s just [a feature built in to Apple Music now that will let you lower a song’s vocal track](https://www.apple.com/newsroom/2022/12/apple-introduces-apple-music-sing/). when they first announced it i was actually shocked. then i was trying to think about how they might be doing it and was really hopeful that they’d struck a weird deal with the labels to make the studio instrumentals available. it’s not that - it’s AI - but it does a an admirable to passable job, and it’s certainly way more accessible than running everything through Spleeter. it feels kinda messy and against artistic intent to be so touch-of-a-button available - which is one of the biggest reasons i never expected something like this existing - but i’m at least going to enjoy it for now!
+  * it’s so weird that there’s just [a feature built in to Apple Music now that will let you lower a song’s vocal track](https://www.apple.com/newsroom/2022/12/apple-introduces-apple-music-sing/). when they first announced it i was actually shocked. then i was trying to think about how they might be doing it and was really hopeful that they’d struck a weird deal with the labels to make the studio instrumentals available. it’s not that—it’s AI—but it does a an admirable to passable job, and it’s certainly way more accessible than running everything through Spleeter. it feels kinda messy and against artistic intent to be so touch-of-a-button available—which is one of the biggest reasons i never expected something like this existing—but i’m at least going to enjoy it for now!

   ***Poker Face***